 At HSS, our surgeons perform close to 1,500 ACL repairs per year, nearly tripling in the past ten years.
 At HSS, specialists take an interdisciplinary approach to treating patients with ACL injury, with physiatrists, surgeons, and imaging and rehabilitation professionals collaborating to find the best treatment option for each patient.
 Because patients with ACL injury are more likely to develop early-onset osteoarthritis, HSS physicians and scientists are investigating ACL repair with the goal of improving short-term and long-term outcomes for patients.
 A few of their studies are highlighted below.

 Performing ACL reconstruction on children is difficult, because the typical adult-type reconstruction can cause damage to open growth plates, potentially causing uneven limb lengths or deformities.
-Thus, for many years surgeons postponed ACL surgery until children stopped growing, or used surgical techniques that were not anatomically accurate.
+Therefore, in years past, surgeons postponed ACL surgery until children stopped growing, or used surgical techniques that were not anatomically accurate.

-The AE technique is similar to adult ACL surgery but uses new technology and X-rays to completely avoid the growth plate.
-It is performed arthroscopically and results in an anatomic ACL reconstruction.
+The AE technique is similar to adult ACL surgery but uses new technology and intraoperative X-rays to place the new ACL graft anatomically in the knee, without the graft crossing the adjacent growth plates.
+It is performed arthroscopically and results in a near anatomic ACL reconstruction with a very high rate of return to play.
 It is one of several techniques performed successfully at HSS to repair ACL tears in children.

 The investigators compared knee stress and stability between the two surgical techniques, finding that the AE allowed knees to withhold stresses better at a running angle.
 “This is important because most field and court sports involve knee function close to this position.
 Also, the AE does not require an open incision, reducing the risk of soft tissue trauma,” says Dr. Cordasco.